Dear reader of ADxS.org, please excuse the disruption.

 3.1.
 Psychotherapy to reduce the symptoms

-The type of therapy chosen is only of minor importance here (exception: mindfulness-based therapies are more suitable than cognitive therapies, depth psychology therapies are only useful for dealing with unpleasant experiences and psychoanalysis is generally unsuitable for ADHD).
+The form of therapy chosen is only of minor importance here (exception: mindfulness-based therapies are more suitable than cognitive therapies, depth psychology therapies are only useful for dealing with unpleasant experiences and psychoanalysis is generally unsuitable for ADHD).
 It is much more important that the patient feels very comfortable with the therapist and that they feel very well looked after and accepted.
 This in no way means a cuddly therapy in which the therapist only tells the patient what they want to hear, but positive acceptance and a basis of trust, which are the indispensable foundations for successful therapy.
 Without these minimum requirements, even the best form of therapy and the most experienced therapist will be useless.
-A great deal of patience is therefore required when choosing the right therapist.
+Therefore, a great deal of patience is required when choosing the right therapist.

 It is also important that it is not about a single therapeutic measure, but that as many therapeutic measures are taken until a satisfactory condition is achieved.